michalsvorc/next-auth-dynamodb-adapter/README.md

 import {DynamoDBAdapter} from 'next-auth-dynamodb-adapter';

 export default NextAuth({
-  // Configure one or more authentication providers
+  // Configure one or more authentication providers.
   providers: [
     // ...add providers here
   ],